keboola/connection-docs/transformations/workspace/index.md

 ![Workspace - Create new workspace with Read Only](/transformations/workspace/create-new-ws-with-ro.png)

 So if I enabled this feature when I created workspace, I can now access individual tables in the workspace, without a need to define tables in input mapping.
+This also applies to linked buckets.
+Here you have to pay attention to the fact that buckets and tables belong to another project, so you have to access e.g. the database of another project in dependence on the backend.

 {: .image-popup}
 ![Example - Empty Input Mapping](/transformations/workspace/example-of-empty-im.png)